BynetComm/tools/README.md

 op        Version 1.0  a fast ping ruby wrapper (Bynet Internal) -first make sure to run op_install.bat kml       Version 2.1 a custom .csv to .kml converter (Bynet Internal) mon       Version 2.2 a Test Drive GPS + RADWIN snmp/telnet + Fping Collector / Monitor => customized c:\temp\output.csv
-foz       Version 1.2 a Fast ping wrapper (please run foz -s for initial setup and foz dump_env to write to Registry) fix_path  Version 0.1 adds this Repo tools to your path and (assumes the tools are cloned into C:\Bynet\Tools)
+foz       Version 1.2 a Fast ping wrapper (please run foz -s for initial setup and foz dump_env to write to Registry can be used to setup op regkeys) fix_path  Version 0.1 adds this Repo tools to your path and (assumes the tools are cloned into C:\Bynet\Tools)